teamtomo/membrain-seg/docs/index.md

 [Membrain-Seg](https://github.com/teamtomo/membrain-seg/tree/training_docs) is a Python project developed by [teamtomo](https://github.com/teamtomo) for membrane segmentation in 3D in 3D for cryo-electron tomography (cryo-ET).
 This tool aims to provide researchers with an efficient and reliable method for segmenting membranes in 3D microscopic images.
 Membrain-Seg is currently under early development, so we may make breaking changes between releases.

 # Overview
 MemBrain-seg is a practical tool for membrane segmentation in cryo-electron tomograms.
-It's built on U-Net architecture and makes use of a pre-trained model for efficient performance.
+It's built on the U-Net architecture and makes use of a pre-trained model for efficient performance.

 If you wish, you can also train a new model using your own data, or combine it with our available public dataset.